 Allen can do things that no other quarterback in this draft can.
 He has a cannon for an arm and the confidence that he can make every throw.

 Even when he is off balance he can manage to draw enough power to let it rip for a huge gain.
-His form at times fails him and he does not properly step into passes, but he can still complete passes downfield using his arm alone.
+His form at times fails him and he does not properly step into passes, but he can still gather enough power to get the ball where he needs.
 Allen is coming out of college as a similar prospect to Patrick Mahomes out of Texas Tech last season.
 The Wyoming quarterback just happens to be bigger, faster, stronger and have an even bigger cannon for an arm.

-Poor form and his over-willingness to throw off of his backfoot costs him at times, though.
+Poor form and his over-willingness to throw off of his backfoot cost him at times.
 He doesn’t step into his throws as well as he should even when he has space too.
 This leads to passes often sailing on him or falling at the feet of his receivers.

 Beyond just incompletions, some of Allen’s completions are also passes that he could do much better on.
 Wyoming’s offensive scheme focuses mainly on their receivers running a lot of comeback and curl routes.
 Majority of passes that Allen threw last season were on those routes where his target would have their back facing the end zone.
 The proper way to throw these passes is to either place it towards the receiver’s stomach, so they can secure the pass while they potentially get hit from behind, or just in front of them, so they can step up into the catch and quickly whip around to run after the catch.
 Placing passes high and above a receiver’s chest area forces them to expose their body to a hit they can not see as they try to make the grab.